Photon proliferation from multi-body dark matter annihilation: Introduction

+For DM production from thermal particles, where DM typically has the temperature and momentum dependence similar to thermal particles, DM such as the weakly interacting massive particles (WIMPs) typically becomes nonrelativistic at $T\lesssim m_{\rm dm}$.
+In this case, the enhancement in the high-temperature regime is limited.
+However, nonthermal DM production can feature much colder DM that becomes nonrelativistic at $T\gg m_{\rm dm}$, such that the annihilation rate would receive larger enhancements in a higher temperature regime.
+Known examples of such nonthermal DM production include misalignment mechanism~\cite{Abbott:1982af,Dine:1982ah,Preskill:1982cy} for ultralight DM~\cite{Arias:2012az,DiLuzio:2020wdo,Ferreira:2020fam,Graham:2015ouw}, axion or vector boson DM production from parametric resonance~\cite{Co:2017mop,Dror:2018pdh} and inflationary fluctuations~\cite{Graham:2015rva}, as well as superweakly or feebly interacting massive DM from nonthermal particle decay or annihilation~\cite{Feng:2003xh,Feng:2003uy,Hall:2009bx}.

+The above discussions show that multi-body DM annihilation for a broad class of nonthermal DM scenarios can be more important than the conventional $2\to 2$ process in the early Universe.
+Depending on the annihilation product, the boosted multi-body DM annihilation rate can cause significant impacts on cosmological observables inherited from much earlier times, such as the initial density perturbations, light elements in BBN, primordial CMB spectral distortions, extra energy components, and the frozen DM relic density.
+The enhanced impacts can on the one hand render bounds on DM interactions more severe, and on the other hand open new channels for probing hidden particles in the early Universe.

-In this letter, we demonstrate a photon proliferation effect from $N$-body DM annihilation to diphotons.
-The annihilation channel is present in a broad class of DM scenarios, typically via the \textit{fence} diagram shown in Fig.~\ref{fig:NDM2}.
+In this work, we exemplify such a multi-body process via ultralight pseudoscalar DM annihilation to diphotons, where a novel photon proliferation effect arises.
+The annihilation channel is present in a broad class of ultralight DM scenarios, typically via the \textit{fence} diagram shown in Fig.~\ref{fig:NDM2}.
 The injected photons can lead to important physical consequences at redshifts much higher than the recombination epoch ($z\gtrsim1100$), including modification to the effective neutrino number~\cite{Escudero:2018mvt,Bennett:2019ewm,EscuderoAbenza:2020cmq,Drewes:2024wbw}, discrepancy of the baryon asymmetry between the BBN and CMB~\cite{Yeh:2022heq}, and the primordial CMB spectral distortions~\cite{Hu:1992dc,Chluba:2013kua}.
-We will illustrate the photon proliferation effect via a light pseudoscalar DM particle with mass below the eV scale, and focus on the impact on the effective neutrino number $N_{\rm eff}\equiv (8/7)(11/4)^{4/3}\rho_\nu/\rho_\gamma$ as the photon proliferation is high-temperature dominated.
-In this regime, photon-number injection is more significant than energy release~\cite{Li:2024xlr}, which will lead to temperature shifts of the background photons~\cite{Chluba:2013kua} after neutrino decouples at $T=\mathcal{O}(1)$~MeV.
+The illustration presented in this work can also be extended beyond the diphoton channel and applied to other interactions, such as the DM-neutrino interactions, as well as other DM candidates, such as the dark photon~\cite{Caputo:2021eaa,Fabbrichesi:2020wbt}.
+It highlights the importance of general multi-body annihilation processes in the early Universe.